dkm94/soccer-website-mern/README.md

    # You must create a custom environment variable beginning with REACT_APP_
    REACT_APP_FOOTBALL_API_KEY='YOUR_API_KEY';
    ```
-4. To run t the app in development mode, use the command:
+4. To run the app in development mode, use the command:
    ```sh
    npm start
    ```